tensorflow/tensorflow/tensorflow/core/common_runtime/metal/README.md

   had no testing.
 * **`memset32`** with a pattern that is not four equal bytes runs on the host.
   A compute shader would be faster for large buffers.

+## Ops the CUDA build registers and this one does not

+Every op CUDA registers that performs a computation on tensors is registered here.
+What remains falls into groups that cannot be reached through the PluggableDevice kernel C API at all, or that mean nothing on a single Metal device.
+They are listed so that "not registered" can be told apart from "overlooked".

+* **Input pipelines: iterators, datasets and optionals** (`Iterator`, `IteratorGetNext`, `MakeIterator`, `MapDataset`, `PrefetchDataset`, `OptionsDataset`, `AnonymousIterator*`, `Optional*`, and the rest of that family).
+Their kernels create and consume resource and variant tensors, and the CUDA registrations exist so that a handle can be placed alongside the device rather than to compute anything on it.
+The kernel C API exposes neither resource creation nor variants.
+* **`TensorArray` and its twenty-odd operations.** Each one reads or writes a TensorArray resource, which the kernel C API does not expose.
+The resource variable interface it does expose covers variables, not these.
+* **Collectives** (`CollectiveReduce`, `CollectiveGather`, `NcclAllReduce`, `NcclBroadcast`, the `_Nccl*` pairs).
+They reduce across devices; there is one Metal device in a process.
+* **The cuDNN recurrent family** (`CudnnRNN`, its four gradients, and the parameter conversions).
+These ops exist to expose cuDNN's own recurrent implementation and its opaque parameter buffer.
+Nothing corresponds to that buffer in Metal. `BlockLSTM`, `GRUBlockCell` and their gradients cover the same models, and are registered.
+* **The CSR sparse matrix ops** (`SparseMatrixAdd`, `SparseMatrixMatMul`, `SparseMatrixZeros`, `SparseTensorToCSRSparseMatrix`, the two conversions out of it).
+They pass a `CSRSparseMatrix` variant between one another, and variant tensors are not reachable through the kernel C API.
+The dense-input sparse ops, including `SparseTensorDenseMatMul`, are registered.
+* **Reference variables** (`Assign`, `AssignAdd`, `AssignSub`, `RefSelect`, `DebugGradientRefIdentity`).
+These take reference-typed inputs, which the kernel C API has no notion of.
+Their resource equivalents, `AssignVariableOp` and the rest, work.
+* **Variant-typed conversions** (`DeserializeSparse`, `RaggedTensorFromVariant`), for the same reason as the CSR ops.
+* **Batching** (`Batch`, `Unbatch`, `UnbatchGrad`).
+These schedule work rather than perform it.
+* **Test-only ops** (`TestGpuInclusivePrefixSum`, `TestGpuRadixSort`, `TestGpuSegmentedSum`, `TestGpuSelectFlagged`).
+They exist to exercise CUDA's own primitives from a test.
+* **`_TensorToHashBucketFast`** hashes strings, and a string tensor's contents are host pointers rather than device memory.
+* **`DebugNumericSummaryV2`** would have to drain the stream and reduce on every call, which is a cost worth paying only when someone is debugging;
+  it is left on the host, where the graph will place it.
+* **`Abort` and `CheckPinned`** do nothing a device could do.

 ## Files